 Patient education: Hemorrhagic stroke treatment (Beyond the Basics)

 Patient education: Ischemic stroke treatment (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

 Atrial fibrillation: Anticoagulant therapy to prevent embolization

 Cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL)

 Clinical diagnosis of stroke subtypes

 Decompressive hemicraniectomy for malignant middle cerebral artery territory infarction

-Definition of transient ischemic attack
+Definition, etiology, and clinical manifestations of transient ischemic attack

 Differential diagnosis of transient ischemic attack and stroke